The-begining/morning_greetings/README.md

 pip install .

 This will install the morning_greetings package and make it available for use in your Python environment.

-## addmore_contact_main.py is working only with python addmore_contact_main.py

-After installing the package, you can run the main script to manage contacts and send greetings:

-python addmore_contact_main.py

 ## Interacting with the Program